theemperor66/optiLM/README.md

 3. **API Integration with OWPy**:
    - The formatted problem is sent to the OWPy API's `/api/v1/solve/` endpoint.
-   - Authentication is handled using the API key provided in the `.env` file.
+   - Authentication is handled using the authentication credentials provided in the `.env` file.
    - The API solves the problem and returns a solution with makespan and job assignments.

 4. **Response Processing**: